kean/Nuke/README.md

 ### `ImageRequest`

-`ImageRequest` struct allows you to set image processors, change the request priority and more:
+`ImageRequest` allows you to set image processors, change the request priority and more:

 ```swift
 let request = ImageRequest(